allegheny-computer-science-203-s2021/lab06_project1-final-report/report.md

 TODO: Please use an "X" symbol to indicate if you completed the specified task.

 - [ ] Contributed to the GitHub Issue Tracker.
+- [ ] Contributed commits to GatorMiner branch.
 - [ ] Contributed to the GitHub Pull Requests.
 - [ ] Used ZenHub board and contributed to scrum lead's management of ZenHub board.
 - [ ] Commits merged to the master branch on GitHub.